Cognitive Behavioural Therapy (CBT)

 Practicing New Skills

-Cognitive behavioral therapy frequently involves the teaching of practical skills that can be applied to real-life situations.
-For instance, individuals grappling with a substance use disorder might learn and practice new coping mechanisms, as well as strategies to navigate or handle social scenarios that could potentially lead to a relapse.
+Cognitive Behavioural therapy frequently involves the teaching of practical skills that can be applied to real-life situations.
+For instance, individuals grappling with a substance use disorder might learn and practise new coping mechanisms, as well as strategies to navigate or handle social scenarios that could potentially lead to a relapse.

 Goal-setting